Technology for Learners

 - PDF Student Score Reports

 - Final Student Data File

 Results from this system are incomplete but may be a good starting point for looking at results.
 Materials documenting use of the CAASPP Online Reporting System are available here.

 The California Department of Education has assembled guides to help teachers deepen their understanding of the Smarter Balanced Assessment, and how these assessments are aligned with California Standards.
 The guides are available here.

 Parent Reports: Student Score Reports will be mailed home to parents in late July/early August.
 The reports will contain information on individual scores in ELA & math.
 Results from multiple years will be displayed if a student took the SBAC in 2015 and 2016.
 Claim scores will highlight abilities in specific content areas.
 Sample 2017 student score reports are offered here.

 The California Department of Education has developed parent guides in both English and Spanish to support parent understanding of these reports.
 These material can be accessed at: http://www.cde.ca.gov/ta/tg/ca/sbacparentguides.asp

-Public Reporting: Public reports from the 2017 Smarter Balanced Assessment are expected to be released by the California Department of Education by September 1, 2017 at: http://caaspp.cde.ca.gov Users will be able to choose statewide, county, district, and school reports.
-Filtering in reports will allow users to group data by ethnicity, socioeconomic status, English language fluency, gender and disability status.
+Public Reporting: Public reports from the 2017 Smarter Balanced Assessment are available at: http://caaspp.cde.ca.gov/sb2017/Search Users are able to choose statewide, county, district, and school reports.
+Filtering in reports allow users to group data by ethnicity, socioeconomic status, English language fluency, gender and disability status.
 The public site has other analysis features: